neprostoilya/restaurant_bot/README.md

-#  Restouran Bot
+#  restaurant Bot

-Restoran Bot is a comprehensive dining app designed to enhance your restaurant experience.
+Restaurant Bot is a comprehensive dining app designed to enhance your restaurant experience.
 It offers seamless food ordering, table reservations, and pick-up options, all within a user-friendly interface.
 With Restoran Bot, enjoy real-time menu browsing, quick reservations, and hassle-free orders, making your dining experience smoother than ever.